Battle of Tolvajärvi: Battle

 Malkamäki's attack was delayed until daylight when it encountered two battalions of the Soviet 718th Regiment preparing to make their own attack on the Finnish flank.
 The opposing attacks cancelled each other.
 The Finnish Third Company retreated back to the Tolvajärvi-Kokkari road, while the Second Company crossed the lake and turned south before stalling near the Hirvasvaara ridge.
 By noon, Malkamäki ordered a retreat around the northern end of the lake.
 However, parts of the Second Company remained in the Hirvasaara area in support of Pajari's flank.
 Simultaneously, the Finnish First and Second Companies of ErP 112 attacked the southern end of Kotisaari Island, but were forced to retreat to the south by early afternoon.

 Pajari's attack across the Tolvajärvi peninsula was also delayed until 9:15, meeting resistance 200 yards west of the tourist hotel.
 Three Soviet tanks were disabled, and Pajari committed his reserves in an attack on the hill containing the hotel, and Hirvasharju.
 Becoming demoralized by the renewed attacks, the Soviets began to retreat.
 ErP 112 renewed its attack on Kotisaari Island and threatened the Soviet supply road at Kivisalmi.
 The Soviet commander Belyaev then ordered the withdrawal of his 139th Division as far as Ristisalmi.

 On 14 December, the Finns renewed their counteroffensive, now encountering the Soviet 75th Division, reserves sent in to replace the 139th.
 Yet, by the end of the day the Finnish troops had secured the Ristisalmi Strait and the Soviets continued their retreat towards Metsänvaara.
-On 17 Talvela committed all of his reserves to Pajari.
+On the 17th, Talvela committed all of his reserves to Pajari.
 On 18 December, the battle had reached Ägläjärvi, which fell on 22 December.
 On 23 December, the Finnish troops reached the Aittojoki River.

 Aftermath

 Mannerheim called a halt to the advance along the Aittojoki River, and ordered defensive positions prepared.
-The Red Army's losses along the Tolvajärvi-Aittojoki road included 4000 dead, 580 prisoners, 59 tanks, and 220 machine guns.
+The Red Army's losses along the Tolvajärvi-Aittojoki road included 4,000 dead, 580 prisoners, 59 tanks, and 220 machine guns.
 Yet, by this time the Finnish losses were also accumulating, especially after the frontal attacks at Tolvajärvi and Ägläjärvi.
-According to Allen Chew, for the Finns, "Proportionally, these were the heaviest losses of the entire war," with 630 killed and 1320 wounded.
+According to Allen Chew, for the Finns, "Proportionally, these were the heaviest losses of the entire war," with 630 killed and 1,320 wounded.
 Yet despite the Finnish losses associated with their first offensive victory, according to Chew, "It would be difficult to exaggerate the significance of the Finnish victory," eliminating the threat to Ladoga-Karelia, and ensuring national survival with a sense of optimism.
 The arrival of Talvela and Pajari, according to Erik Heinrichs, "...overturned the depressed mood and fatigue...a fascinating example of what, in a war, can be accomplished by strong will power and strong mind."
 During the battle, Talvela was promoted to Major General and Pajari to full Colonel.

 General Belyaev was dismissed from commanding on 16 December 1939, but preserved his rank.
 In June 1940 after re-attestation he was granted the rank of major general.